trimstray/nginx-admins-handbook/README.md

 - the server and client are aware of each other only during a current request.
 Afterwards, both of them forget about each other

 The HTTP protocol allows clients and servers to communicate.
-Clients send requests using an HTTP method request.
-Servers listen for requests on a host and port.
+Clients send requests using an HTTP method request and servers listen for requests on a host and port.
 The following is a comparison:

 - **Client** - the HTTP client sends a request to the server in the form of a request method, URI, and protocol version, followed by a MIME-like message containing request modifiers, client information, and possible body content over a TCP/IP connection